Know Your Legal Rights as a Title 38 Employee

 That is why it is crucial to hire an experienced federal employment attorney to handle your case if you believe your career is at risk due to actions taken by the VA.

 A skilled Title 38 lawyer can walk you through your case and build a strong legal strategy to fight the following adverse employer actions:

 - Race, gender, age, or disability discrimination

 We are committed to using our extensive resources and knowledge of the law to fight for the rights of our clients, whether it’s obtaining injunctive relief to stop adverse action or expunging your professional files after you were unlawfully disciplined.

 However, if you want to successfully file a claim against a federal employer, you will need to properly file paperwork and meet crucial deadlines that are much shorter than the deadlines for private-sector employees.

 This can be an overwhelming process if you don’t have a legal background, which is why you should immediately consult with our lawyers to discuss the details of your situation.

 What Makes a Title 38 Employee Different?

-Essentially, Title 38 employees are medical or health care providers who work at the VA or National Institutes of Health (NIH) and are appointed under Title 38 of the US Code.
+In general, Title 38 employees are medical or health care providers who work at the VA or National Institutes of Health (NIH) and are appointed under Title 38 of the US Code.
 Employment laws for Title 38 employees are specific to your profession.

 As a Title 38 VA employee, you are treated differently than other federal workers regarding appeals over discipline, pay issues or other adverse personnel decisions, including discriminatory practices.